sabszh/cds_la/assignments/A2/README.md

    macro avg       0.89      0.89      0.89      1267
 weighted avg       0.89      0.89      0.89      1267
 ```
 Both models achieve around 89% accuracy in classifying fake and real news articles.
 Precision, recall, and F1-score provide insights into how effectively each model identifies true instances and minimizes false positives or negatives.
-Despite their strong performance, further optimization could address challenges like class imbalance and fine-tuning model parameters.
+Despite their strong performance, further optimization could address challenges like class imbalance.

 ## Discussion of Limitations and Possible Steps to Improvement
-While the classifiers achieved reasonably high accuracy, there are several limitations and potential areas for improvement:

-Gaining insights into the nature of the data would be an initial step towards understanding the model's overall performance.
+While the classifiers achieved reasonably high accuracy, there are several limitations and potential areas for improvement: Gaining insights into the nature of the data would be an initial step towards understanding the model's overall performance.
 The manner in which the fake dataset was generated or collected remains undisclosed, making it challenging to assert the efficacy of the models or evaluate the fidelity of the data representation.
 Testing the model on another dataset, could be one way to gain further understanding.
 Additionally, including a separate validation set during model training could provide a more reliable estimate of performance and help prevent overfitting to the training data.

 A significant limitation of the benchmark lies in its exclusive reliance on TF-IDF vectorization for feature extraction.
 This method adopts a bag-of-words approach, which assumes that the occurrence of words in the document is independent of each other, disregarding the contextual relationships between them.
 This oversimplification may overlook crucial semantic nuances present in the text data, potentially constraining the model's ability to capture complex patterns and meanings.